CSFC 2025 Priority Bill List

 Summary:

-During the 2026 legislative session, the department of local affairs shall present the recommendations of the advisory committee related to the development of regional building codes accounting for local climatic and geographic conditions and fire suppression activities, and improved coordination between the state and local permitting process onsite for the construction and installation of factory-built structures, to the senate local government and housing committee and the house transportation, housing, and local government committee prior to consideration and adoption by the state housing board.
-The department of local affairs shall report on the outcomes as part of its 2031 "SMART Act" hearing.
+During the 2026 legislative session, the department of local affairs (department) shall present the recommendations of the advisory committee related to the development of regional building codes accounting for local climatic and geographic conditions and fire suppression activities, and improved coordination between the state and local permitting process onsite for the construction and installation of factory-built structures, to the senate local government and housing committee and the house transportation, housing, and local government committee prior to consideration and adoption by the board.
+The department shall report on the outcomes as part of its 2031 "SMART Act" hearing.

 On or before July 1, 2026, the board must adopt rules:

-• Covering the implementation Implementing the recommended requirements developed by the advisory committee, including authorizing the continued authorization of a local government certified by the division of housing (division) to perform inspections of factory-built structures on behalf of the division and registration, responsibility, and accountability requirements for a manufacturer, installer, seller, or general contractor who develops the installation site or completes the construction of a factory-built structure at the installation site;
+• Establishing requirements based on the recommendations developed by the advisory committee, including the continued authorization of a local government certified by the division of housing (division) to perform inspections of factory-built structures on behalf of the division and registration, responsibility, and accountability requirements for a manufacturer, installer, seller, or general contractor who develops the installation site or completes the construction of a factory-built structure at the installation site;

-• Covering electrical or plumbing codes or fire suppression activity required to undertake or complete the construction or installation of a factory-built structure;
+• Covering electrical or plumbing codes required to undertake or complete the construction or installation of a factory-built structure;

 • Allowing the division to contract for third-party review and approval of a final design and construction plan for a factory-built structure on behalf of the division;